AdobeDocs/experience-manager-learn.en/help/headless-tutorial/chapter-4.md

 ## Understanding the API End-point

-To understand how to compose our API endpoint, and understand what content should be exposed to our Android Mobile App, let us revisit the design.
+To understand how to compose our API endpoint, and understand what content should be exposed to our Mobile App, let us revisit the design.

 ![Events API Page Decomposition](./assets/chapter-4/design-to-component-mapping.png)